 Please contact Chris directly for information about all her courses and choirs; private Voice Movement sessions; and voice, guitar and songwriting lessons.

-Chris performs solo and with backing musicians Brian Dubbledam (guitar) and Pat Maher (bass).
-In December 2015, Chris teamed up with Alise Marlane and Tina Therrien to form The Paugan Dames, a Wakefield based trio performing traditional and contemporary folk with spine tingling harmonies.
+Chris performs solo and with backing musicians Brian Dubbeldam (guitar) and Pat Maher (bass).
+Since December 2015, Chris has been playing with Alise Marlane and Tina Therrien in Paugan Dames, a Wakefield based trio performing traditional and contemporary folk with spine tingling harmonies.
 Check out the gigs page for all upcoming shows.

 Released in May 2015, PROCRASTINATOR listed in the TOP 25 Albums of 2015 CKCU Radio 93.1 Ottawa!